negarhonarvar/Machine-Learning/README.md

 # Machine-Learning
-Collection of codes I've written for Machine Learning Course Instructed by Dr. Hamed Malek.
+A Collection of codes I've written for Machine Learning Course Instructed by Dr. Hamed Malek.

 ## DBSCAN
 We are tasked to implement the DBSCAN algorithm in order to cluster two provided datasets.
 First, we create a scatter plot of these datasets to visualize their dispersion as shown below :